 How long you were late on your payments, and how often, will determine how much damage gets done to your credit score.
 For example, let’s say that you’ve missed a payment by a couple of days.
 That will seldom have a noticeable impact on your rating.
 However, if you’ve got several late payment markers where you’ve not made a payment for at least 30 days can be damaging.

-Whenever you take out credit cards, loans, or finance, it’s crucial you make your payments on time.
+Whenever you take out credit cards, loans, or finance, you must make your payments on time.
 If the repayment date is inconvenient for you, many lenders will allow you to alter your repayment date.

 Have you decided that you don’t want to pay your debts back?
 If so, you’ve virtually guaranteed a catastrophic credit score for the next few years!
 Even if you decide to pay your bills again, the damage will have already been done if you’ve not paid anything for several months.